Holding Out for the Best Framing Hammer

 Dead On Tools Ti7 Titanium Pro 16 oz.

 This is second lightest hammer in our test.
 While it may be the coolest to look at, it’s also one of the most expensive.
-The Ti7 hammer features a sculpted steel (not titanium as you might think) head that has a square face, which gives it the biggest departure from traditional styling.
+The Ti7 hammer features a sculpted steel (not titanium as you might think) head.
+It has a square face, which gives it the biggest departure from traditional styling.
 The square strike face also has the largest area out of all the hammers I looked at.
-The top of the head has a magnetic nail holder, and inside the curved carbon fiber wrapped handle is a hickory core.
+The top of the head has a magnetic nail holder.
+Inside the curved carbon fiber wrapped handle lies a hickory core.

-The woven carbon fiber wrap gives good grip, but it felt a little loose on the handle at points, and I wonder how long it will stay nice—particularly after it’s inevitably struck a few times with the head of a nail.
-Embedded down the front and back of the handle near the head are two titanium rods that are intended to help protect the top of the handle from overstrikes.
+The woven carbon fiber wrap gives good grip, but it felt a little loose on the handle at points.
+I wonder how long it will stay nice—particularly after it’s inevitably struck a few times with the head of a nail.
+Embedded down the front and back of the handle near the head are two titanium rods.
+These help protect the top of the handle from overstrikes.
 As far as I can tell, that’s the only titanium actually on this hammer.
-This USA-made tool really looks bad to the bone, though—so if you’re all about the look this may be your tool!
+This USA-made tool really looks bad to the bone, though.
+If you’re all about the look this may be your tool!

 Pros: Big strike face, Cool looking fiber covered handle.